 Backing up Start-up/Running Configurations:

 A startup configuration is the version of a configuration file that will be available for uploading once a device is rebooted.
 A running configuration file is the configuration file that is in use while a device is running; any changes made to this file take immediate effect.
-Network Configuration Manager provides backup options for both running and startup configurations and manages configuration backups effectively.
+Network Configuration Manager provides backup options for both running and startup configurations and manages configuration backups effectively with its file configuration management.
 When any change is made to a startup configuration, you can back up the configuration file.
 Likewise, running configurations can also be backed up to prevent the loss of changes from syncing issues between the start-up and running configurations.
 Backed up configuration files are encrypted and stored in Network Configuration Manager’s database.
 You can view backups on the Device Details page.

 Configuration versioning and Labelling:

-Network Configuration Manager simplifies file management with versioning.
+Network Configuration Manager simplifies file management with configuration data versioning.
 Whenever a configuration file is updated with new changes, Network Configuration Manager stores the configuration file in an incremental version.
 This helps you easily locate configuration files based on their version number.
 Network Configuration Manager provides an option to select and view any configuration version, and compare any two configuration versions.

 Labelling Configuration Files: